DasithEdirisinghe/weaviate_doc/README.md

 ### Creating a custom module

-- Additionaly weaviate allows developers to create custom modules.
+- Additionally weaviate allows developers to create custom modules.
-- If the developer comfortable with golang, vector seach engines and with the design of the module, he can start on creating the module.
+- If the developer is comfortable with golang, vector search engines and with the design of the module, he can start on creating the module.
-- In order to design a proper module schema, developer should have an idea about the inference model that he would use and accordingly have to add additional arguments to the module design.
+- In order to design a proper module schema, the developer should have an idea about the inference model that he would use and accordingly have to add additional arguments to the module design.

 - Example design related to Token classification module